-While the desire to achieve and maintain control of rat populations is universal among end users, each vertical has a specific pain point and therefore inherent value may be achieved through the use of ContraPest.
-By working with our existing customers and conducting field research, we are understanding and leveraging these unique opportunities in our sales strategies across verticals.
-Our value statements include, but are not limited to the following:
+While the general desire to achieve and maintain control of rat populations is universal among end users, each vertical has a specific pain point which may be improved through the use of fertility control.
+By working with our existing customers and conducting field research, we are understanding and leveraging unique opportunities in our sales strategies across verticals.
+Our approaches include, but are not limited to the following:

 - Product Development.
-The needs of customers in each vertical vary due to environment and limitations, requiring ongoing innovation, exploration of additional species, and the pursuit of additional regulatory approvals for ContraPest both in the United States and globally. - Strategic Partnerships.
+The needs of customers in each vertical vary due to environment and limitations, requiring ongoing innovation, exploration of additional species, and the pursuit of additional regulatory approvals for ContraPest and Evolve both in the United States and globally. - · Strategic Partnerships.
 Alignment with industry leaders and organizations accelerate awareness, adoption, product innovation and development.